pagesbydustin/Gratitde-Garden-v1/README.md

 # Gratitude Garden

 A simple application to cultivate joy and reflection, one entry at a time.
-This project is built with Next.js, React, Tailwind CSS, and Genkit for AI-powered features.
+This project is built with Next.js, React, and Tailwind CSS.

 ## Features

 - **Daily Gratitude Entries:** Write down what you're thankful for each day.
 - **Mood Tracking:** Record your mood with each entry to see how your gratitude practice affects your well-being.
-- **AI-Powered Prompts:** The application includes a feature for generating unique, AI-powered gratitude prompts to inspire reflection.
 - **Weekly Archive:** Review your past entries, grouped by week.
 - **Yearly Overview:** Visualize your mood trends over the year with a simple chart.
 - **User Profiles:** Switch between different users.